 Food Safety Level 1

-ACT food hygiene certificate level 1 award provides an ideal introduction to food safety while complying with relevant UK legislation.
+ACT food hygiene certificate level 1 award provides an ideal introduction to food & safety that complies with relevant UK legislation.
 Business owners and their employers have a legal duty to comply with the Food Hygiene (England) Regulations, 2005.
-Food Safety combines a number of practices to reduce health hazards.
+This combines a number of practices to reduce health hazards.
 These include:

 - premises hygiene,